awslabs/containers-cost-allocation-dashboard/README.md

 # Containers Cost Allocation (CCA) Dashboard

 Welcome!
-This repository contains a project for visualizing data from [Kubecost](https://www.kubecost.com/) in Amazon QuickSight as part of [CID (Cloud Intelligence Dashboards)](https://catalog.workshops.aws/awscid/en-US).
+This repository contains a project for visualizing data from [Kubecost](https://www.kubecost.com/) in Amazon QuickSight, as part of [CID (Cloud Intelligence Dashboards)](https://catalog.workshops.aws/awscid/en-US).
-Here we demonstrate how you can break down EKS in-cluster cost and usage in a multi-cluster environment, and visualize this data in QuickSight alongside the other CIDs, using data from a [self-hosted Kubecost pod](https://www.kubecost.com/products/self-hosted).
+The dashboard provides visibility into EKS in-cluster cost and usage in a multi-cluster environment, using data from a [self-hosted Kubecost pod](https://www.kubecost.com/products/self-hosted).

 This project can work with any Kubecost tier: